 My daughter is a Girl Who Codes.
 For my readers that are not familiar, Girls Who Code is a National non-for profit organization that inspires and teaches girls coding skills to equip them for careers in computer technology fields.
 It breaks down barriers that exist as our female student reaches middle school.
-Did you know that only 4% of U.S. female high-school girls express an interest in majoring a computer science?
+Did you know that only 4% of U.S. female high-school girls express an interest in majoring computer science?

-The funny thing happened a couple weeks ago.
+The funny thing happened a couple of weeks ago.
 One day while exploring Twitter as I love to do, I came across these cool stickers that said “Code Like A Girl” I reached out to the designer to find out if we could get them for our girls here in Chicago.
-Unfortunately at the time they weren’t available.
+Unfortunately, at the time they weren’t available.
 She was miles away, in Canada actually.
 We decided to keep in contact and I was excited about her business objective.
 Now I am pleased to announce the launching on her online store.
 It is wonderful how the connections of social media can pull two worlds that are far apart so close together.
 Check out what she is doing and please support her efforts.

 FOUNDER OF “CODE LIKE A GIRL”:MEET DINAH DAVIS

 Dinah Davis is the founder of Code Like A Girl.
 Over the course of her career she has held positions from a software developer, a team leader, manager, to now Director of Research and Development at Arctic Wolf Networks.

 The concept behind Code Like A Girl is simple, to celebrate women and girls in the world of technology.
 Dinah says. “my passion is to break down the perception that women are not able to thrive in tech.
 I hope to achieve this by creating a space that demonstrates what women can accomplish through technology and provide the tools to all who want to support my vision”.